The human body has its essential nutrient requirements: high-quality protein, healthy fats, leafy, green veggies, vitamins, and minerals.

 Just cut off a length of thread and hold it to a bright light and look at the strand.
 Or, you could use a magnifying glass with a light like the Mighty Bright magnifying glass in the image above.

 Carefully, inspect the strand.
 It should be mostly smooth, rather than a hot, frizzy, linty mess!

-If the thread is fraying or feels rough, please for the love of your machine and if you want a stress free sewing experience, do NOT use it in your sewing machine.
+If the thread is fraying or feels rough, please for the love of your sewing machine and if you want a stress free sewing experience, chuck it!

 How to Test Thread Strength

 Just like we’ve been aging since we make an entrance into life, thread ages too.